Infinity-enhancing of Leibniz algebras

+Moreover, notice that according to the discussion in Section \ref{sectiondgLa}, the dgLa $T$ can then be canonically extended to a dgLa $T_{-1} \oplus T_0 \oplus T_1 \oplus \cdots$, where $T_{-1}$ is a one-dimensional subspace spanned by the embedding tensor $\Theta$.
 To conclude, since any non-negatively graded dgLa $T$ induces a Leibniz product on $T_1$ (see Section \ref{sectiondgLa}), and a compatible infinity-enhanced Leibniz algebra (this section), and since any Leibniz algebra $V$ gives rise to a non-negatively graded dgLa (see Section \ref{sectionTHA}) whose induced Leibniz product coincides with the original one, we have an explicit construction of an infinity-enhanced Leibniz algebra starting from only the Leibniz algebra $V$ (see the diagram in the introduction).
-We emphasize however, as mentioned in the introduction, that we find the dgLa structure more natural and useful than the structure of infinity-enhanced Leibniz algebras for encoding tensor hierarchies.
-One of the reasons is that the dgLa structure gives rise to an $L_\infty$-algebra structure in a canonical and explicit way, as we will see in the next section.